tomzig16/TemplateBot/docs/Misc/Guidelines/Contribution.md

 ## Code quality

-%% Needs to be #rewritten %%
+Code quality is mainly focusing on good readability and stability.
+You can ensure good readability by following further guidelines and stability by running tests and reviewing code.

 ### Naming

-The project is written using Python 3.6.
-I don't want to control every single line you write but for consistency's with everyones code the following rules will be enforced:
+The project is written using Javascript.
+I don't want to control every single line you write but for consistency's with everyones code project will be following ES6 version and it's common rules.
+You can check your VSCode extensions to follow that and if you start you can install `jshint` and use it (for more info check [[VSCode configuration]] doc).
+ES6 is

-* Whole code, filenames (except `main.py`) are following `CamelCase`:
+* Whole code, filenames (except `index.js`) are following `CamelCase`:
-	* Filenames, classes, methods, functions - First letter is capital, every subsequent word is also started with capital letter.
+	* Filenames and functions - First letter is capital, every subsequent word is also started with capital letter.
-		* Example: `def GetUserServer()`, `class UserDataContainer`, `Template.py`
+		* Example: `function GetUserServer()`, `class UserDataContainer`, `Template.js`
-	* Variable names, arguments, members - first letter lower case, every subsequent capital.
+	* Variable names, arguments - first letter lower case, every subsequent capital.
-		* Example: `userName`, `def SetUserServer(serverNumber)`
+		* Example: `userName`
 	* Global variable names must follow class, method and function rules, but they also must start with `g_` prefix, which will indicate that they are global
 * Methods and functions must answer "Do what?" question in their name (describe action)
 	* Example: `GetUserName`, `ParseInput` etc.
 * Everything else must answer "What?" question (describe object)
 	* Example: `userName`, `parsedInput`
-* All capital
+* For strings use double quotes.
-	* All capital is allowed to use only when describing constant "enum-like" classes.
+* Add semicolons on every end of statement.

 That comes without saying, that every variable, class, argument or file name must make sense. **Better write long names than abbreviate and introduce confusion**.
 Also, avoid double meaning having names.